*All Orders 4/19-4/27 Will Ship 4/28*

 Olive Oil being poured into small cup

-Growing up, at least in my experience, the message was clear – fats make you fat.
+Growing up, in my experience, the message was clear – fats make you fat.

 Yet, this is not the case.